 Starting your own hair salon or beauty salon is an exciting prospect.
 The size of the hair and beauty market in the UK is enough to tempt many interested in the beauty business into starting up their own salon.
-In 2017, the hair and beauty industry generated more than £7.5 billion in turnover for the UK economy.
+It’s estimated in 2023 the hair and beauty treatment industry will generate £2.5 billion in turnover for the UK economy.

 This opportunity isn’t just limited to a few major brands.
 In the UK, there are more than 43,000 hair and beauty businesses, and 94% of these businesses employ fewer than ten people.

 If you’re reading this, chances are you’re already excited about launching your own beauty salon.
 So now it’s time to set down your business strategy and get the financial backing you need to make your dream a reality.